 1) Have Indian/Bangladeshi Food

-Brick Lane is the heart of London’s Bangladeshi community.
-You'll notice that many of the street signs along Brick Lane are written in both English and Bengali.
+Brick Lane is the heart of London’s Bangladeshi community and is sometimes referred to as Banglatown.
+In fact, any of the street signs are written in English AND Bengali.

-Known locally as the “Curry Mile”, Brick Lane is host to dozens of delicious restaurants and street vendors serving up some of the best - and cheapest - south Asian cuisine in the city.
+This means that there’s no better place to try authentic Bangladeshi cuisine.
+Known locally as the “Curry Mile” Brick Lane is host to dozens of delicious restaurants serving up some of the best - and cheapest - south Asian cuisine in the city.

 2) Eat a Traditional Jewish Beigel

-This bakery focuses on Jewish-style beigels which you can order with fillings such as hot salt beef, chopped herring, and cream cheese and salmon (just to name a few!).
+Open 24 hours, this bakery focuses on Jewish style beigels which you can order with fillings such as hot salt beef, chopped herring, and cream cheese and salmon (just to name a few!).